yummywakame/100-days-of-code/log.md

 **Today's Progress**: Starting lessons on JSON parsing, opening a whole new world of possibilities!
 I was nervous about the next project but feeling inspired to create my news app after seeing @TheBaileyBrew's technical masterpiece today!

+### Day 14: July 10, 2018

+** Today's Progress**: Applied some recommendations from the #Udacity project reviewer to my Tour Guide app to improve it.
+I do this with all projects because I like to harvest their shiny organs to use in other projects to save time.